junxit/us-congress-bills-119/metadata.md

 - 2025-02-11 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection. (text: CR H631)
 - 2025-02-11 — Received in the Senate.
 - 2025-02-11 — Submitted in House
+- 2025-02-19 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2025-02-19 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1038)
+- 2025-02-20 — Message on Senate action sent to the House.